gnosia93/tera-to-redshift/README.md

 #### Migration Volumes ####

-- 2TB Stoage Volumn
+- 2TB Stoage Volumn around 70 tables.
-- About 70 tables.
+- The numbers of AMPs is unknown.
-- dimension (insert / update)
+- dimension table has insert and update.
-- fact (only insert) : event(biz tx) based
+- fact table only has insert.
-- a bunch of summary table (only insert) : daily, monthly.
+- a bunch of summary table exists (only insert) : daily, monthly.

 @@@ sales_fact @@@
 ![](https://github.com/gnosia93/tera-to-redshift/blob/main/fact-design.png)